Quick Answer

 You can have the best wireless access point (WAP) in the game, but if you stick it in the wrong spot, you’re setting yourself up for lag, buffering, and dropped connections.
 Let’s fix that right now with some practical tips to maximize your signal and make your internet the envy of everyone in the neighborhood.

-Tip #1: Choose a Central Location
+Tip #1: Place the Access Point in a Central Location

 The first rule of great Wi-Fi is balance.
 A central location allows the signal to radiate evenly throughout your space.
 Don’t stick your access point in a far-off corner or by a window—it’s like trying to light up a room with a flashlight aimed at the wall.